AdrKacz/super-duper-guacamole/README.md

 AWA wants everyone to be able to look into its source code and to learn with it.

-However, AWA doesn't want you to steal its source code and use it or modify it for your own business.
+However, AWA doesn't want you to steal its source code, and use it or modify it for your own business.

 AWA lets you explore its code and hope you will enjoy!